 Click on a category to display/close its description.

 Students are also encouraged to apply for other Graduate Assistantships available across the university.
+These other assistantships may have different deadlines so please take note of them when applying.

 If you are applying for a graduate assistantship in the English department, you need to complete the following: